-We landed after lunch time and after we reached the hotel we had some troubles with the rooms.
-We lost a couple of hours to solve it so we went out that it was almost dark.
+We landed after lunch time and when we reached the hotel we had some troubles with the rooms.
+We lost a couple of hours to solve the problem so we went out that it was almost dark.
 That afternoon we tried to form little groups and actually we did.
 The first thing we did has been to merge ourselves inside Time Square.

 I immediately realized that I never been there at night, all that lights, it's impossible to describe the feeling, you must be there to understand.
 We took lots of pics with my sister, it was like to shoot in the day with those lights, It’s something that photographers really appreciate.
 Lots of stores, restaurants, hundreds of people plus the lights atmosphere make the place so single, really another level compared to the day version.
 We had dinner and ended the day there.

 The day after, me and my sister split with the others.
 I already knew the city so I had a plan about the places to see.